splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-exporter.rst

 The OTLP exporter sends metrics, traces, and logs through gRPC using the OTLP format.
 See :ref:`otel-data-processing` for more information.
 The supported pipeline types are ``traces``, ``metrics``, and ``logs``.
 By default, this exporter requires TLS and provides queued retry capabilities.

+Read more about the OTLP format at the OTel repo :new-page:`OpenTelemetry Protocol Specification <https://github.com/open-telemetry/opentelemetry-proto/blob/main/docs/specification.md>`.

 .. note:: For information on the OTLP/HTTP exporter, see :ref:`otlphttp-exporter`.
+For information on the OTLP receiver, see :ref:`otlp-receiver`.

 Get started
 ======================